xamarin/xamarin-macios/docs/website/mtouch-errors.md

 <a name="MT4144"></a>

-### MT4144: Cannot register the method '*' since it does not have an associated trampoline.
-Please file a bug report at https://github.com/xamarin/xamarin-macios/issues/new
+### MT4144: Cannot register the method '*' since it does not have an associated trampoline..

 This indicates a bug in Xamarin.iOS.
 Please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).